Motorola Mobility: Moto M

 The Moto M was introduced in late 2016.
 It was a mid-range device launched in markets such as mainland China and Hong Kong, Southeast Asia, and South Asia.
-It featured an octa-core MediaTek processor and 3 or 4 GB of memory depending on storage, and ran near-stock Android.
+It featured a MediaTek Helio P10 SoC and 3 or 4 GB of memory depending on storage, and ran near-stock Android.
 Despite the Moto branding, the bootloader and software update software came from Lenovo directly instead of Motorola Mobility, similar to the Moto E3 Power.

 Moto C

 The Moto C was announced in 2017 as a low-end device, slotting in below the Moto E as the cheapest in the Moto range.
-The base model includes a 5-inch display, MediaTek quad-core processor, a 5-megapixel rear-facing camera, and an LED flash for the front-facing camera.
+The base model includes a 5-inch display, MediaTek MT6737M SoC, 1 GB of memory, a 5-megapixel rear-facing camera, and an LED flash for the front-facing camera.
 It is accompanied by a higher-end model, the Moto C Plus, which features a more powerful processor, larger battery, 8-megapixel camera, and a 720p display.